geosolutions-it/MapStore2/docs/user-guide/widgets.md

 !!!
 Note
     More information about the syntax options allowed for **Format** are available [here](https://d3-wiki.readthedocs.io/zh_CN/master/Formatting/) and the allowed expression to be used as **Formula** are available [here](https://github.com/m93a/filtrex#expressions) in the online documentation.

-* Choose the *Color* for the counter texts through the color picker
+* Choose the *Color* of the Counter text using the color picker

 * Select the *Font family* (`Inherit`, `Arial`, `Georgia`, `Impact`, `Tahoma`, `Times New Roman` or `Verdana`) for the counter texts